Julia Marie Zecchini was born on 8 October 1915, Newcomb, Tennessee

 T P Zecchini, 4 6/12.

-Her brother, Peter Zecchini, is also memorialized by the ETVMA (he died in active service in 1943).
+Her cousin, Peter Zecchini, is also memorialized by the ETVMA (he died in active service in 1943).

 My maternal great-grandmother.
 Naval Nurse in WWII, biological mother of Janet Pace, Coal Miner’s Daughter, Italian American.
 Julia, I will always be fascinated by your story and thankful that you brought my beautiful grandmother into this world.
 I understand your life was short and full of challenges.
 I hope it was full of love and happiness too.
 Thankfully, your great-granddaughter.